 The exhibition includes works by artists from India, Indonesia and the Netherlands.
 They poetically relate phenomena from the colonial past to contemporary cultural production.
 While the cultural connections between India and Indonesia seem obvious in both countries’ names and because of their geographical location, the historical ties to the Netherlands become clearer only when we remember that the Dutch East India Company (Vereenigde Oost-Indische Compagnie, or VOC) was active in India and Indonesia from the early 17th century.
 Over the course of time, the Dutch established a state system in the Indonesian archipelago called the Dutch East Indies.
 In 1945, Indonesian nationalists declared the independence of the Republic of Indonesia.

 ‘Mindful Circulations’ triggers questions relating to hitherto hardly known histories as well as to the processes of historiography through which knowledge of the past is provided to us in the present.
 The artworks retain their roots in specific colonial pasts which underlie global contemporary culture and motivate their viewers to reflect on the position of art within it.
-In their individualistic ways, the artworks embody poetic knowledge that is based on the artists’ personal narratives and stories anchored in artistic research about the circulation of images, myths and historical data.
+In their individualistic ways, the artworks embody poetic knowledge that is based on the artists’ personal narratives and stories anchored in artistic research about the circulation of images, myths and historical materials.

 With artworks by Zico Albaiquni, Naresh Kumar, Jithinlal NR, Timoteus Anggawan Kusno, Pallavi Paul, Naro Snackey, Rashmimala, Willem de Rooij, Ignasius Dicky Takndare, Lidwien van de Ven, Vincent Vulsma, and Otty Widasari.